makrai/notes/README.md

 ## Keynote: L Zettlemoyer: Rethinking Pretraining: Data and Architecture

+* Abstract
   * the standard pipeline of LLM training: tokenization, pretraining, possibly mid-training, and post training or alignment
   * 3 cases when we don't understand this pipeline
     * our work on data efficient post training (eg LIMA, ALMA, and s1) where we
       * nearly all advanced model capabilities come from the pretraining data
     * new hierarchical architectures for byte-level language models (eg BLT) that
       * both tokenizer-free and scale better than traditional BPE-based methods, especially in the long tail.
 Finally, I will discuss
     * decentralized, modular training algorithms (eg BTM) that
       * better isolate and control the influence of specific data on specific model components and behaviors
   * sum: centering and amplifying the influence of data in architecture design
+* Mentioned in the keynote:
+  Spurious [hamis] Rewards: Rethinking Training Signals in RLVR R Shao, S Stella Li, R Xin, S Geng, Y Wang, S Oh, ..., L Zettlemoyer
+  * reinforcement learning with verifiable rewards (RLVR) can elicit strong mathematical reasoning in certain models even with spurious rewards that have little, no, or even negative correlation with the correct answer.
+  * et MATH-500 performance for Qwen2.5-Math-7B improved in absolute points by 21.4% (random reward), 13.8% (format reward), 24.1% (incorrect label), 26.0%
+    (1-shot RL), and 27.1% (majority voting) -- nearly matching the 29.1% gained
+    with ground truth rewards
+  * hE, the spurious rewards that work for Qwen often fail with Llama3 or OLMo2
+  * code reasoning -- thinking in code without actual code execution -- to be a distinctive Qwen2.5-Math behavior that becomes significantly more frequent after RLVR, from 65% to over 90%, even with spurious rewards.
+Overall,
+  * we hypothesize that RLVR must somehow be surfacing useful reasoning representations learned during pretraining

 ## Oral (Main conference)